ssardina/pynbl/README.md

 Data is fetched from the [Genius Sports](https://news.geniussports.com/australian-national-basketball-league-extends-data-technology-partnership-with-genius-sports-group/) cloud service via their link `https://livestats.dcd.shared.geniussports.com/data`.
 Some relevant documentation can be found [here](https://support.geniussports.com/en/support/solutions/articles/9000008009-api-feed-overview-and-documentation),although it does not seem to be exactly that REST API.

+The system will require:

+1. setting the list `GAMES` with elements of the form `(game id, round number)`.
+Use [`extract_games`](extract_games.ipynb) notebook to extract those tuples from the NBL website.
+Define that variable in a separate file that will be imported into the system.
+Check examples `games_XX_YY.py` for various seasons.
+2. a folder where files will be stored and read from.
+In particular, JSON files for each game scrapped will be saved in that folder as well as all the computed tables in various formats (i.e., CSV, Excel, Pickle).

 ## 2. How to use the notebook system

 Open Jupyter notebook [bball_stats.ipynb](bball_stats.ipynb), via the browser (with a proper Juypter server running) or via an IDE like [VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).